yoursunny/NDNts/packages/cli-common/README.md

 `NDNTS_MTU` environment variable sets the MTU for fragmentation of outgoing packets.
 It must be a positive integer, and the default value is 1450.
-It applies to UDP uplinks only.
+It applies to UDP only.
+The MTU for memif is hard-coded to be 9000.

 `NDNTS_NFDREG=0` environment variable disables prefix registration on the uplink using NFD management protocol.
 The default is enabling NFD prefix registration if the uplink is possibly connected to NFD.